Soumyajit9696/soumyajitdas96/README.md

 - I would like to express my gratitude to [GitHub Pages](https://pages.github.com/) for hosting this academic portfolio and facilitating knowledge sharing.
 - This site is built using HTML, CSS, and JavaScript, reflecting my commitment to both scientific rigor and creative expression in web development.

----

-Feel free to personalize this README to highlight your specific research areas, academic achievements, and scientific aspirations.
-Best wishes on your academic journey in the fascinating world of physics!